How Much Do Concrete Steps Cost in 2025?

 Labor

-Labor costs for installing concrete steps typically range from $600 to $1,600 and usually take about two days.
-Your total may vary depending on your contractor's rates and whether they charge hourly or by the project.
-Weather conditions can impact labor costs.
-Installation may take longer in poor weather, and labor prices might increase during busy seasons like summer when contractors are in high demand.
+Labor costs for installing concrete steps range from $600 to $1,600.
+Your total may depend on your contractor's rates and whether they charge hourly or by the project.
+Installation may take longer in poor weather, and labor prices might increase during busy seasons like the summer when contractors are in high demand.

 Solid vs. Hollow